-However, collagen is a food - a protein source commonly used as a health supplement.
+However, in spite of this reputation and the ever increasing anecdotal evidence from people experiencing a huge array of health benefits from it, collagen is a food - a protein source - commonly used as a health supplement.
 As such, it is not defined as a medicine.
-Collagen is typically derived from animal sources (cow and fish most widely, but can also come from pig, sheep and eggshell).

 Consider collagen no different from any other food source that isn’t considered a medicine yet provides the body with essential nutrients.

 For example, we don’t classify oranges as medicine, but we know they are rich in vitamin C and help our immune system.
 We don’t classify salmon as medicine, but we know it is a potent source of omega-3 fatty acids, which support heart health and possibly brain function.
 We don’t classify kombucha as medicine, but we know it encourages a balanced gut microbiome, which helps promote general health and well-being.

 So if collagen is not a medicine, what does it do for you?

 Is collagen a vitamin?

 Collagen is the most prevalent protein in the body, but it is not a vitamin.
 As a protein, it is made up of amino acids that form the building blocks of our body.
 It plays a vital role in the growth, maintenance and structure of our skin, hair, nails, bones, joints, cartilage, muscle and more and without it, we would literally fall apart.
 That said, although collagen is a protein and not a vitamin, it does require vitamin C in order to be produced by the body.